-We're excited to get your Night Aligners started, and it's not time to complete your order .
-We'll start producing them and you should have them in about 4-5 weeks.
+We're excited to get your Night Aligners started.
+After completing your order, you should have them in about 4-5 weeks.

 If our network of dentists and orthodontists determine you aren't a candidate for our aligners, we will refund you in full.